VladaAlek/small_basketball_game/README.md

 **Instruction Page**

 Upon loading the page, the user is presented with the game's straightforward rules.
 They are displayed on a black overlay above the main site page.
 The game begins when the user clicks the **start button**.
-The project consists of the **main** and **error** page The **main page** captivates the user's interest with an inspiring image and a title in *the landing* section.
+The project consists of the **main** and **error** page.
+The **main page** captivates the user's interest with an inspiring image and a title in *the landing* section.

 **Main Page**

 The game boasts multiple **interactive elements**.
-Notably, there are two main buttons: *'Host'* and *'Guest.'* These buttons allow players to earn 0, 1, 2, or 3 points with every click.
-The accumulated points are displayed in real-time on the **result board.** Additionally, based on the points scored, relevant **photos** are showcased beneath the gaming console.
+- Notably, there are two main buttons: *'Host'* and *'Guest.'* These buttons allow players to earn 0, 1, 2, or 3 points with every click.
+- The accumulated points are displayed in real-time on the **result board.** Additionally, based on the points scored, relevant **photos** are showcased beneath the gaming console.
 For example, scoring 3 points reveals an image of a player taking a shot from the 3-point line.
-The appearance of photos is followed by an appropriate **soundtrack**.
+- The appearance of photos is followed by an appropriate **soundtrack**.
-The **conclusion of the game** is marked by a relevant photo announcing the winning team, host, or guest.
+- The **conclusion of the game** is marked by a relevant photo announcing the winning team, host, or guest, and the sound of the blowing whistle.
-The **Reset Game** button is used to initiate a fresh start of the game.
+- The **Reset Game** button is used to initiate a fresh start of the game.

 ![Figure no. 2](assets/images/main-page-screenshot.webp)